Compliance

 Option 3: Hybrid Approach

-Recommendation for Small Businesses: Option 1 (California Plus) provides simplest compliance path and best customer experience.
+For most small businesses, Option 1 (California Plus) provides the simplest compliance path and best customer experience.
+The operational simplicity and customer trust benefits outweigh the additional compliance costs.

 Practical Compliance Steps